-- 8.2.1: A kick-off is a way of starting or restarting play at the start of the match, after a goal has been scored, at the start of the second half of the match, at the start of each period of extra time, where applicable.
-After a team scores a goal, the kick-off is taken by the other team. - 8.2.2: A goal may not be scored directly from the kick-off.
+8.2.1.
+A kick-off is a way of starting or restarting play at the start of the match, after a goal has been scored, at the start of the second half of the match, at the start of each period of extra time, where applicable.
+After a team scores a goal, the kick-off is taken by the other team.

+8.2.2.
 A goal may not be scored directly from the kick-off.
-Either the ball must move 20cm from the kick-off point or must be touched by another player before being kicked towards the goal.
+Either the ball must move 20 cm from the kick-off point or must be touched by another player before being kicked towards the goal.